edgedb/edgedb/doc/ref/schema/architecture.rst

 ~~~~~~~~~~~~~~~~~~

 In large applications, the schema will usually be split into several
-files.
-All such documents within the same directory are considered to
-be part of the same *schema module*.
-A *schema module* defines the
+:ref:`modules<ref_schema_evolution_modules>`.
+A *schema module*
-effective namespace for elements it defines.
-Schema modules can import
+defines the effective namespace for elements it defines.
+Schema
-other modules to use schema elements they define.
-This makes it very
+modules can import other modules to use schema elements they define.
-easy and natural to separate and group common schema elements into
+This makes it very easy and natural to separate and group common
-modules for re-use.
-EdgeDB core provides a default module: ``std``
+schema elements into modules for re-use.
+EdgeDB core provides a
-which is always implicitly imported.
+default module: ``std`` which is always implicitly imported.

 Since both the City and Country have a name, we can inherit them from
 an abstract ``std::NamedObject``: